Age Range Of Toddlers | Growth, Milestones, Care

 Toddlers may exhibit picky eating behaviors as they assert independence over food choices.
 It’s normal for them to reject certain textures or flavors temporarily.
 Offering new foods multiple times without pressure encourages acceptance over time.

-Establishing regular meal routines helps prevent grazing all day long which can reduce appetite at mealtimes.
-Also important is avoiding distractions like screens during eating to promote mindful consumption.
+Establishing regular meal routines helps prevent grazing all day long, which can reduce appetite at mealtimes.
+Also important is avoiding distractions like screens during eating to promote mindful consumption and help toddlers notice fullness cues.

 The Role of Sleep in Toddler Development